 For many people, the only difference between a winter duvet and a summer duvet is thickness.
 But there’s a lot more to the design of a duvet (or comforter) than simply thickness.
-Duvet design is backed by science, but does science require Hong Kong families to switch to a lighter weight summer duvet (or comforter)?
+Duvet design is backed by science, but does science require Hong Kong families to switch to a lightweight summer duvet (or comforter)?
 Let us unveil the top 5 facts you should know when making your choice of the best summer duvets:

 It is not an April’s fool joke!
 Filled with either cotton, polyester or microfiber, summer duvets are available to buy separately or as part of a thicker duvet set (子母被) which is common in Hong Kong for higher flexibility throughout the year.
 However, if you arm yourself with the right knowledge and invest wisely, you can purchase one duvet that will provide optimal body temperature regulation and see you through all four seasons, sparing you the time it takes to switch duvets, the storage space in your tiny Hong Kong closet, and (importantly) your hard-earned dollars!